 - restricted byways

 - byways open to all traffic (BOATs).

-They can bring benefits to health and well-being, the local economy and the environment, and are used for a wide range of leisure activities, enabling residents and visitors to enjoy the beauty and tranquility of large parts of the West Sussex countryside.
+They can bring benefits to health and well-being, the local economy and the environment, and are used for a wide range of leisure activities, enabling residents and visitors to enjoy the beauty and tranquillity of large parts of the West Sussex countryside.

 As well as being a valuable part of everyday, life providing access to shops, workplaces, educational and health services and linking to public transport, they can also provide a safer alternative to increasingly busy roads and lanes.